 Senior Dining / Meal Options - Eating Well for a Healthy You

 Home delivered meals are provided to persons aged 60 years old and older and over who, based on an assessment, are unable to meet their daily nutritional needs.
 Hot meals are delivered Monday through Friday.
-There is a suggested donation of $3 per meal, however, no one will be denied a meal if unable or unwilling to donate.
+There is a suggested contribution of $3 per meal, however, no one will be denied a meal if unable or unwilling to contribute.

 A registered dietician and the agencies nutritional coordinator are available to address your needs.
 Whether you have a newly diagnosed illness that requires you to alter your eating habits or just need to discuss proper nutrition, the dietician can make an appointment with you.